russ-hensel/smart_plug/README.md

 * Program One: smart_plug.py - Monitors, controls, collects ( to memory and database ), and graphs data from smart plugs.
 * Program Two: smart_plug_graph.py - Pulls smartplug data from the database to graph or convert to csv.

+Enviroment:
-Enviroment: Program should run on any OS supporting Python 3.6.
-This should include Windows, Mac, Linux, and Raspberry Pi.
-So far only tested on Windows.
-More coming...
+* Program should run on any OS supporting Python 3.6.
+* This should include Windows, Mac, Linux, and Raspberry Pi.
+* So far only tested on
+** Windows
+** Raspberry Pi
+** More coming... ( I do not have a mac )

 Program Status: Back to alpha ( maybe even beta ).